tanyasagar/Super-Store-Sales-Analysis/Tableau/README.md

 # Tableau
-This folder contains the Tableau dashboard used in the Super Store Sales Analysis project.
+This folder contains the interactive Tableau dashboard used in the Super Store Sales Analysis project.

 ## Files
-- Super Store Dashboard (.twbx)
+- Interactive Tableau Dashboard (.twbx)
-- Dashboard Screenshot (.png)
+- Dashboard Preview (.png)